marselyne/DSB10_Intro_to_M/README.md

 intelligence includes any techniques that mimic human cognitive behavior.
 It can use machine learning algorithms in order to do this, or any other techniques like just writing a program with many “if-then-else” rules.
-* Machine learning includes statistical algorithms that automate the process of cre- ating the rules.
+* Machine learning includes statistical algorithms that automate the process of creating the rules.
 The machine can find correlations and use them for different tasks by “looking” at the data.
 * Neural nets are a subset of machine learning algorithms.
 They were created through the inspiration of how the human brain works (but they are still a far cry away from